Restaurant Brighton's guide to

-As a second generation Italian coffee roasters, Trading Post is a natural place to begin a day in Lewes.
-They’re also a familiar face to Brightonians with their second shop opening in 2017 on Ship Street.
-In addition to masterfully roasted coffee Trading Post serve a fine selection of breakfast from the Full English to lighter bites such as yoghurt pots and compote topped porridge bowls.
-Brunch and lunch are equally creative and focused on using whole foods for flavour, colour and natural taste, all using local ingredients where possible.
+As second-generation Italian coffee roasters, Trading Post is a natural place to begin a day in Lewes; In addition to masterfully roasted coffee, Trading Post serves a fine selection of breakfast from the Full English to lighter bites such as yoghurt pots and compote topped porridge bowls.
+Brunch and lunch are equally creative and focus on using whole foods for flavour, colour and natural taste, all using local ingredients where possible.
 There are ample vegetarian, vegan and gluten-free options across all menus.

-The Pelham Arms is a popular gastropub in the centre of Lewes.
-This is a traditional pub with some hidden extras.
-Food is locally sourced and ranges from burgers through to plant based dishes.
-Everything is created on site, and they even have a smokehouse in the pub where meats and fish are cured.
-This is a first for Lewes.
-With a dedicated dining room with table serve or a more relaxed approach in the bar, it is ideal for any occasion.
+The Pelham Arms is a charming traditional pub set in Lewes town centre.
+It offers guests popular gastropub classics made from locally sourced suppliers and ranges from burgers to plant-based dishes.
+Everything is created in house, they have a smokehouse in the pub where meats and fish are cured.
 Keep an eye out for beers from their own micro-brewery situated in the cellar.
 Landlord Andrew spends much of his free time creating beers under the name Abyss brewing that are showcased in the pub.

-If you are looking for food with a focus on ethical, seasonal and nose to tail dining then Limetree Kitchen is the place for you and sits high the Lewes restaurants list.
+If you are looking for food with a focus on ethical, seasonal and nose to tail dining then Limetree Kitchen is the place for you.
 This is quality food that is produced with passion and a purpose.
 Everything from the considered sourcing to the exceptional presentation has been carefully thought through with the customer in mind.
 Limetree Kitchen is an exceptional dining experience in a relaxed setting.
 The small plates style allows diners to sample a range of dishes, and trust us you will want to.
-The owners have developed strong relationships with local suppliers who share their ethos for sustainable and ethically produced goods.
-It is dining with a return to the simplicity and honesty of the past, but the flavours and flair of the here and now.

-For a night of live music and traditional free house atmosphere, The Snowdrop Inn is the place to go.
-Coming under new ownership in 2009 the owners of The Snowdrop Inn have worked hard to transform the pub into a resounding local favourite, hosting a beer festival, sports day and fun dog show every year (but not all at the same time).
+For a night of live music and a traditional free house atmosphere, The Snowdrop Inn is the place to go.
+The Snowdrop Inn have worked hard to transform the pub into a resounding local favourite, hosting a beer festival, sports day and fun dog show every year (but not all at the same time).
 Their selection of beer and wine is strong and supports local and small producers.
 Food is seasonal, freshly cooked with a strong ethical and sustainable policy as well as options for all diet types.